 Marietta College abides by the Family Educational Rights and Privacy Act of 1974 (FERPA), which governs how we handle student records.
-With this in mind, and to assist with the transition to college life, Marietta College will mail mid-term and final semester grades only to the family of first-year students who have signed a waiver to release academic information to their parents/guardians.
-However, records may be released to parents or legal guardians of other student with the student's written permission.
-Permission may be granted on an as needed basis by request to the Records office or by submission of an authorization to release academic records.
+With this in mind, and to assist with the transition to college life, Marietta College will mail mid-term and final semester grades only to the family of first-year students who have signed a waiver to release academic information to their parents/ guardians.
+However, records may be released to parents or legal guardians with the student's written permission.
+The student may grant permission on an as-needed basis by written request to the Records Office or may authorize parents/guardians to submit such requests by submission of a signed Authorization to Release Academic Records.
 This authorization is available during PioSoar and from the Records and Student Life Offices.
-For more information on FERPA, see www.ed.gov/ policy/gen/guid/fpco/ferpa/parents.html.
+For more information on FERPA, see www.ed.gov/policy/gen/guid/fpco/ferpa/parents.html.